ccaitano/skills-portfolio/README.md

 ### Setup

-1. Go to <a href="https://ccaitano.github.io/skills-portfolio" alt="Work Portfolio Site">Cheryl Caitano's Work Portfolio</a> in your browser
+1. Go to <a href="https://ccaitano.github.io/skills-portfolio"> Cheryl Caitano's Work Portfolio</a> in your browser

 Copyright (c) June 2022